Frankfurt extends stock trading hours as competition heats up

 By Danilo Masoni

-Nov 24 (Reuters) - Deutsche Boerse DB1Gn.DE will allow stock investors to trade on the Frankfurt exchange until 10 pm starting from Monday, a move that highlights heightened competition among exchanges to win over clients.
+MILAN, Nov 24 (Reuters) - Deutsche Boerse DB1Gn.DE will allow stock investors to trade on the Frankfurt exchange until the close of U.S equity markets starting from Monday, a move that highlights heightened competition to win over clients.

-Traders said the move could bring higher volumes for Deutsche Boerse but also raise costs, while putting pressure on rivals to possible consider a similar move.
+The two-hour extension to 10 p.m. local time (2100 GMT) could bring higher volumes for Deutsche Boerse but also raise costs, while putting pressure on foreign rivals to possibly consider a similar move, traders said.

-Retail investors in Germany are already able to trade until 10pm through the Tradegate T2GG.F platform which is also used by professional traders.
+In Germany investors can already trade until that time or even later through platforms run by local brokerages Tradegate T2GG.F and Lang & Schwarz LUSGn.DE, which are used by retail and professional investors.

 The move is the latest development by exchanges to increase revenues by allowing punters to trade markets in different time zones.
-While some exchanges like Moscow have already increased their trading hours to attract Asian clients some exchanges like Tokyo are taking tentative steps in that direction.
+While some exchanges like Moscow have already increased their trading hours to attract Asian clients, other exchanges like Tokyo are taking tentative steps in that direction.

+Pan-European exchange operator Euronext ENX.PA said on Wednesday it had no plans to expand the trading day.
+Last year it rejected a proposal to shorten trading hours which was aimed at improving liquidity, and the well-being of traders.

-Shares in the exchange operator have underperformed the broader German market .GDAXI with shares up only 2% so far this year compared to a 15% rise in the index.
+Shares in Deutsche Boerse have underperformed the broader German market .GDAXI with shares up only 2% so far this year compared to a 15% rise in the index.

-They have also lagged shares in pan-European rival Euronext ENX.PA although they have done better than the London Stock Exchange < LSEG.L>.
+They have also lagged shares in Euronext ENX.PA although they have done better than the London Stock Exchange LSEG.L.

+(Reporting by Danilo Masoni in Milan, additional reporting by Saikat Chatterjee and Huw Jones in London and by Stefanie Geiger in Frankfurt Editing by Keith Weir)

 ((Danilo.Masoni@TR.com; +39-02-66129734; Reuters Messaging: danilo.masoni.thomsonreuters.com@reuters.net; On Twitter https://twitter.com/damasoni))